OpenRefine/OpenRefine/docs/src/interface/preferences.md

 ---
-id: linux
+id: preferences
-title: Installing on Linux
+title: Preferences
-sidebar_label: Installing on Linux
+sidebar_label: Preferences
 ---

 This site is just a prototype to propose a basic publishing infrastructure for OpenRefine's new product reference.